Pavan-1997/AWS_ECS/README.md

 5. #### FOLLOW THE STEPS OF AWS_ECR (https://github.com/Pavan-1997/AWS_ECR) and build the Dockerfile present in the repo cloned and push it to ECR

+6. Go back to ECS -> Click on the Cluster created -> On the left pane click on Task definitions -> Click on Create new task definiton -> Give name to the Task definition -> Reduce the memory to 2GB -> In container details give Name, Image URI - 317548628032.dkr.ecr.us-east-2.amazonaws.com/demo1997:latest (Give this from the image pushed) -> Container Port - 3000 -> Click on Create

+7. Go to IAM roles -> Select the role ecsTaskExecutionRole -> Add permission & Attach policies -> Add CloudWatchLogsFullAccess & CloudWatchFullAccess

+8. In the Task definitions created -> Go to Deploy -> Click on Run task -> Select the Existing cluster created -> Click on Create